- 12 Fiendishly Fun Halloween Painting Ideas For Beginners - October 6, 2023

 Here is a wave photo that would be perfect to use as a reference for our pretend painting.

 Get Out Your Sketch Book

-Next, you’ll want to create a simple sketch to help you plan the composition.
+Next, you’ll want to create a simple sketch, preferably in a sketch book dedicated to painting ideas, to help you plan the composition.
 This sketch will also be used in another step later on, so it’s a pretty important part of planning your artwork.

 Don’t worry about fine details on this; it’s just a basic sketch of the different elements you want to include.
 You want to decide the best spot to place each object, and what size will give the painting the perspective you’re looking for.